NoesisVision/noesis-docs/docs/quick-start.md

 ### 4.4: Verify Modules

 1. Open `http://localhost:8088`
-2. Run a scan of your repository - the scanning may take a while - check logs for details and potential errors.
+2. Click "Analyze" an run a scan of your repository - the scanning may take a while - check logs for details and potential errors.
+    Correct logs should look similar to this ones:
+    ```
+    [10:04:12 INF] Source code setup for system DDD Starter Dotnet started
+    [10:04:12 INF] Source code setup for system DDD Starter Dotnet finished in 0.02s.
+    [10:04:12 INF] Source code checkout for system DDD Starter Dotnet started
+    [10:04:12 INF] Source code checkout for system DDD Starter Dotnet finished in 0.25s.
+    [10:04:12 INF] Full analysis started for system DDD Starter Dotnet.
+    [10:04:12 INF] Building intermediate model started
+    [10:04:52 INF] Loading projects for repository Main started.
+    [10:05:08 INF] Loading projects for repository Main finished in 16.64s.
+    [10:05:15 INF] Building intermediate model finished in 62.35s.
+    [10:05:15 INF] Building P3 model started
+    [10:05:15 INF] Building P3 model finished in 0.34s.
+    [10:05:15 INF] Inferencing started
+    [10:05:15 INF] Inferencing finished in 0.06s.
+    [10:05:15 INF] Full analysis for system DDD Starter Dotnet finished in 62.92s.
+    ```
-3. Go to the scan results and click **Modules** section - you should see modules created from your project's namespaces in the tree on the left.
+3. Go back to the main page and click "Basic mode" to view  the scan results.
+Choose your result.
+4. Click **Modules** view - you should see modules created from your project's namespaces in the tree on the left, after you expand it

 🎉 **Second Success!** Noesis recognized your system structure and created domain modules.